-Accounts Receivable: Accounts receivable represents unpaid claims submitted to various agencies of the City of San Diego for expenditures incurred through the end of the fiscal year and other receivables.
+Accounts Receivable: Accounts receivable represents unpaid claims submitted to various agencies of the City of San Diego for expenditures incurred through the end of the fiscal year.
 An allowance for doubtful accounts is based on an analysis of expected collection rates determined from past history.